koureasstavros/TheLittleBaby/README.md

   - Speed: Increasing n_emb increases the size of nearly all weight matrices in the model.
 This leads to more parameters, which increases both memory usage and the time required for matrix multiplications.
 The impact is significant but generally more linear than n_ctx.
   - Quality: A larger n_emb gives the model more capacity to learn rich, complex representations of tokens and their relationships.
 This can lead to a more powerful and accurate model, but also increases the risk of overfitting if the model is too large for the dataset.

-- **dropout**

-  - Values: [0.1 : 0.001]
-  - What it is: A regularization technique where a fraction of neuron activations are randomly set to zero during each training step.
-This prevents the model from becoming too reliant on any single neuron.
-  - Size: Has no impact on the number of parameters in the model.
-  - Speed: Has a negligible impact on training speed and no impact on inference speed (it's disabled during evaluation).
-  - Quality: Crucial for improving model generalization and preventing overfitting.
-By forcing the network to learn redundant representations, it makes the model more robust.
-The value (e.g., 0.1) is the probability of a neuron being dropped.

 - **head_size**

   - Values: [8 : ****]